 Our newest program, Operation Healthy Air will engage partners and participants to map and measure how differences in their environment – such as the amount of trees or pavement, affect local air quality and temperature.
 Starting with pilot sampling “campaigns” in Long Beach, and Chino, and the Inland Empire (e.g. Riverside and Redlands) in the summer of 2017, we will look to expand in 2018 to greater Los Angeles and other cities.
+Currently, we are conducting free training events and disseminating training materials to our volunteers and interested community members.
 This program is funded by grants from NASA’s Earth Sciences program and the National Science Foundation, as well as individual donors.
 Operation Healthy Air is a partnership between national and local partners, community-based organizations, Universities, Aquaria and government agencies, and community members.

 What is healthy air?